actions/delete-package-versions/README.md

   ### Delete oldest x number of versions while ignoring particular package versions

-  To delete oldest x number of versions while ignoring all the major package versions in the same repo as the workflow the __package-name__, __num-oldest-versions-to-delete__ and __ignore-versions__ inputs are required.
+  To delete oldest x number of versions while ignoring all the major package versions, the __package-name__, __num-oldest-versions-to-delete__ and __ignore-versions__ inputs are required.

   There is a possibility if the oldest x number of versions contain ignored package versions, actual package versions to get deleted will be less than x.

   __Example__

-  Delete 3 oldest versions excluding major versions as per semver is the same repo as the workflow
+  Delete 3 oldest versions excluding major versions as per semver

   ```yaml
   - uses: actions/delete-package-versions@v3